 Have breakfast at HEMA.
 Don’t feel like cooking?
 Or is the breakfast at your hostel to expensive?
 Find a HEMA with a restaurant to enjoy their “pick & mix” breakfast.
 You can pick 5 items for €2 between 9am – 10am, every extra item costs €0.50, so you can be sure you can fill your belly up ready to explore.
 Choose from coffee or tea (but only one hot drink per breakfast), bread, croissants, boiled eggs, and different kind of bread spreads or even yogurt with granola to create your perfect breakfast.
 If you are staying in the city centre of Amsterdam you will find a Hema with restaurant located at Nieuwendijk 174 – 176.

 How to go sightseeing in the Netherlands on a budget

 Get an I Amsterdam Card.
-If you are planning on visiting many of the museums and other sights in Amsterdam, you might want to consider getting an I Amsterdam Card.
+If you have many museums and other sights on your Amsterdam bucket list then you might want to consider getting an I Amsterdam Card.
 This Card offers free entry to many sights, and the price is dependent on the time frame you pick.
 You can purchase the card and find an overview of what the card exactly offers here.
 However, if you are not keen on museums, it might save you the most amount of money by simply not purchasing it at all.

 Go for a walk.
 Instead of spending your time inside, go for a walk, enjoy the park and have a budget picnic with snacks from the supermarket.
 As long as the weather is good, this is not only the most budget option of sightseeing, it also a great way to explore the city.
 Admire the architecture, enjoy the view while sitting along a canal in Amsterdam or Utrecht and have your camera ready to take those beautiful shots, what else do you need?